doombubbles/bg3-mods/README.md

 **Magic Weapon** - No longer requires concentration, but can only be cast on one Weapon at a time per caster (similar to Light cantrip)

+**Dethrone** - Can now be cast once per Short Rest when learned from a Scroll instead of once per Long Rest

 ### New Ritual Spells

 The following spells can now be casted as rituals out of combat